ggomes/otm-mpi/README.md

-# otm-mpi
-Open Traffic Models - MPI communication: This a parallized version of the [OTM](https://github.com/ggomes/otm-sim) simulation engine that uses [Open MPI](https://www.open-mpi.org/) for multi-core communication on high performance computing systems.
+Open Traffic Models with MPI communication.
+This project provides MPI communication capabilities for the [OTM simulator](https://github.com/ggomes/otm-sim).
+It uses [Open MPI](https://www.open-mpi.org/) for multi-core communication on high performance computing systems.

 # Usage

 We will assume you have an OTM scenario as an XML file.
 If you do not, then there are several ways to build one.
-See [this](XXX).
+See [this](https://github.com/ggomes/otm-tools).
 The process has two steps: scenario splitting and MPI runs.
 Both require [Java 11](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).
 ```
 $ java -version
 java version "11.0.5" 2019-10-15 LTS